Is a trust-based electoral system sustainable? Electoral Commission consultation asks

 The Commission is asking for views on a number of possible changes to the arrangements for voting by post, proxy and in polling stations.

-Responses from the first phase of the Commission’s review of electoral fraud showed that the majority of people’s concerns centered on postal voting.
+Responses from the first phase of the Commission’s review of electoral fraud showed that the majority of people’s concerns centred on postal voting.
 The fact that no ID is required at a polling station was also a concern for some people.

 Jenny Watson, Chair of the Electoral Commission, said: “Although the law has been changed over the years to strengthen the system - introducing checks on postal votes and making registering to vote more secure starting next summer - our research shows voters are still concerned about electoral fraud.